maxx1128/maxx1128.github.io/_posts/2016-3-21-lessons-from-bit-literacy.md

 As a coder, college grad, and human that doesn't live in a cave, naturally the Internet's affected me a lot.
 And naturally it sometimes makes me want to beat me head against a wall.

 Or a bookshelf.
 Or a heater if I'm having a bad day.
-Or the new office whiteboard if I missed a...the point is it makes my head hurt and costs money to clean.
+Or the new office white-board if I missed a...the point is it makes my head hurt and costs money to clean.

 Looking for a solution to cut down on my cleaning and medical expenses, I found a summary of Bit Literacy on Blinkist.
 It turned out to be so helpful I bought the actual book.
 The author's core message in one line is: